-Twin Cities refugees feel 'panic' for families to reunite after flights canceled
+Refugees in limbo as flights cancelled

 Sharif’s daughter was supposed to be resettled through the International Institute of Minnesota.
 Its director of refugee services, Micaela Schuneman, said cancellations have been coming in since Monday.

-“The concern for us when a case gets canceled and is not rescheduled right away is that some of the background checks, medical checks and other things expire ... so they’ll have to start some of those processes over, and it can really cause long delays for them to be booked for travel,” Schuneman said.
+“The concern for us when a case gets cancelled and is not rescheduled right away is that some of the background checks, medical checks and other things expire ... so they’ll have to start some of those processes over, and it can really cause long delays for them to be booked for travel,” Schuneman said.

 With the U.S. behind on schedule on accepting the federal limit of 18,000 refugees this year, she added, “this definitely would cause a big disruption.”

+On Tuesday, U.S. Rep. Ilhan Omar wrote a letter to House leadership requesting that funding for refugee admissions be included in future coronavirus emergency legislation, that refugee admissions be quickly resumed, and that the administration extend validity periods for visas and security checks to account for delays caused by the virus.

-Arrive Ministries was set to welcome a Karen family from Thailand soon but just learned that their flight was canceled.
+Arrive Ministries was set to welcome a Karen family from Thailand soon but just learned that their flight was cancelled.

 “I know [their Minnesota relatives] have been waiting a very long time, so I think this will be pretty disappointing for them,” said Krista Allgor, director of arrival services.